What Happens If You Buy a Car During a Divorce? Navigating the Emotional and Legal Challenges

 Communicate with Your Attorney

 Maintaining open and clear communication with your attorney is vital when considering purchasing a car during divorce proceedings.
-Inform your attorney about your intentions and any potential purchases you are considering.
+Inform your divorce attorney about your intentions and any potential purchases you are considering.
 Buying a house?
 A car?
 These experts can advise you on the legal ramifications of big purchases during a divorce, and assist with any problems that arise.

 Keep Accurate Records